 If you have any disability, caring responsibility or specific learning disability which may affect you ability to attend for interview at a particular time, or which may affect the running or location of your interviews, you will be asked to fill out a form in advance.

-Candidates in some essay-based subjects may have been asked for examples of their work in advance; this will have been read by the interviewer(s) and might form the basis for part of the discussion.
-You may well be asked to solve problems or discuss unseen texts during the interview.
+Candidates in some essay-based subjects may have been asked for examples of their work in advance; this will have been read by the interviewer(s) and might (or might not!) form the basis for part of the discussion.

-Most subject interviews will involve technical, specific discussions of subject-related topics.
-A number might also incorporate other components, and details of these are given under each subject's admissions page.
-We will inform you in writing when you are called for interview if there are any particular instructions (e.g. if we wish you to read something before the interview).
+Most subject interviews will involve technical, specific discussions of subject-related topics - you may well be asked to solve problems, analyse unseen texts or discuss an article.
+Some interviews may also incorporate other components, and details of these are given under each subject's admissions page.
+We will inform you in writing when you are called for interview if there are any particular instructions (e.g. if we wish you to arrive early so you can read something before the interview).

 The interviews are your chance - over the course of an hour or so - to show how you would benefit from our style of teaching.
 The best advice we can give is to be yourself, talk freely and enthusiastically about what interests you, and not to worry if you are asked questions to which you do not immediately know the answers.